dylanwatsonsoftware/vaadin-masonry-cards/README.md

 });
 ```

-For maximum effect try using it in conjunction with the [Vaadin Blueimp Gallery][3]!
+For maximum effect, try using it in conjunction with the [Vaadin Blueimp Gallery][3]!
 ```java
 Masonry masonry = new Masonry();
 Gallery gallery = new Gallery();